-Departing from the isolated outpost that went by the colourful name of R-82 in the dark was tricky enough, returning in case of trouble however would be impossible as it was hidden between large sand dunes and wasn’t equipped with any form of lights, apart from the stars.
-The trick to avoid the Russians, who at that time manned the radars, was to fly low enough to collide head on with a truck.
+Departing from the isolated outpost that went by the colourful name of R-82 in the dark was tricky enough, returning in case of trouble however would be impossible as it was hidden between large dunes and wasn’t equipped with any form of lights, apart from the stars.
+The trick to avoid the Russians, who at that time manned the radars, was to fly low enough to collide head-on with a truck.
 Quite frankly, I counted on the fact that the Russians in faraway Sarir, even further south into the desert, probably couldn’t care less about a lone cargo plane braking insane Gadhafi’s rules, as long as it wasn’t a formation of fighters coming from Egypt flying at Mach Two.

-Later in the early seventies, apparently, soldiers with loads of jungle and intelligence work experience were in high demand in some parts a world where war was a way of life.
+Later in the early seventies, soldiers with loads of jungle and intelligence work experience were in high demand in some parts a world where war was a way of life.
 Somehow someone, or more likely an Agency noticed me and I was recruited for a six months tour in Vietnam towards the end of that endless war.
 Instead of leaving when my time was up, I stayed on long enough to witness the near destruction of more than half of a platoon of Vietnamese Rangers along with everything we believed in and fought for.
-I frequently searched the sky, hoping to see the all saving formation of South Vietnamese Douglas Sky Raiders, flying so low, one could clearly see the pilots wave at us… but none came.
+I frequently searched the sky, hoping to see the all saving formation of South Vietnamese Douglas Sky Raiders, flying so low, one could see the pilots wave at us… but that day, none came.

 When I returned I vowed no more mud and blood.
 Me too I wanted to get into the nice and clean environment of a cockpit and see the world from above and once more I tried, older and possibly wiser, although that is a matter of opinion.
-To my own surprise, after a series of exams, it was not the Dutch that accepted me in one of their academies, but the Americans.
+To my surprise, after a series of exams, it was not the Dutch that accepted me in one of their academies, but the Americans.

-Werner however was spared and taken prisoner by the Papua guerrillas.
+Werner, however, was spared and taken prisoner by the Papua guerrillas.
 He was forced to walk through dense jungles and up and down, mostly up, along endless mountain trails.
 I don’t doubt that he experienced his harrowing ordeal with the same calmness and dry humour he always portrayed.
 But this is a story that is best told by the man himself.